The Problem With CPAP

-Do you ever wake up in the middle of the night to get a drink of water or use the restroom, but you decide to simply go back to sleep instead because you don’t feel like disconnecting your CPAP machine?
+Do you ever wake up in the middle of the night to get a drink of water or use the restroom, but find it difficult due to having to disconnect from your CPAP machine?
 You’re not the only one.

 A continuous positive air pressure (CPAP) machine is a highly effective solution for treating sleep apnea.
 Unfortunately, many patients simply stop using their CPAP machine because it’s such a hassle.
-To use CPAP, you have to fasten a mask to your face and wear it all night while it continuously blows warm air into the airway.
-CPAP is known to be noisy and uncomfortable and forces patients to sleep on their backs.
+To use CPAP, you have to fasten a mask to your face and wear it all night while it continuously blows warm air into your airway.
+The machine is also known to be noisy and uncomfortable, forcing patients to sleep on their backs.

 Oral Appliance Therapy — Easy, Quiet, Unrestrained

 An oral appliance, also known as mandibular advancement appliance or snore guard, is a small device that looks similar to a sports mouthguard.
-It works to clear any obstruction in the back of the throat by slightly moving your jaw forward.
-This opens up the airway, allowing you to breathe freely throughout the night.
+This appliance works by moving your jaw slightly forward to open up your airway, allowing you to breathe freely throughout the night.

-Your oral appliance is custom-made to meet your individual needs, ensuring maximum comfort while you sleep.
-Unlike CPAP, oral appliances are quiet, so they won’t disturb you or your bed partner.
+Your oral appliance will be custom-made to meet your individual needs, ensuring maximum comfort while you sleep.
+Unlike CPAP, oral appliances are quiet and non-intrusive, so they won’t disturb you or your bed partner.

 Dr. Hobbs wants you to experience the life-changing benefits that a custom oral appliance offers, including:

 - Small, convenient, and portable